The support that donors give to educational institutions is invaluable.

 Failing to Pay Attention to Scripts

 That said, when doing your research on successful scripts, keep in mind that you should look for insights only.
-Your organization has its own mission and values that you should reflect in your fundraising appeals.
+Your school has its own mission and values that you should reflect in your fundraising appeals.
 Copying a script from another organization may water down (or worse, confuse) your message with potential donors.

 Solution